team-alembic/ash_authentication/documentation/tutorials/confirmation.md

 ### How to handle this?

-#### Automatic Handling

-The confirmation add-on prevents this by default by not allowing an upsert action to set `confirmed_at`, if there is a matching record that has `confirmed_at` that is currently `nil`.
+The solution is based on the fact that the confirmation add-on prevents this by not allowing an upsert action to set `confirmed_at`, if there is a matching record that has `confirmed_at` that is currently `nil`.
 This allows you to show a message to the user like "You signed up with a different method.
 Please sign in with the method you used to sign up."

-#### auto_confirming and clearing the password on upsert

-You can add the upsert registration action(s) to the `auto_confirm_actions` list, and add a change to those actions that sets `hashed_password` to `nil`.
-This will confirm users, and require them to reset heir password before being able to use password authentication again.
+So, to handle the scenario you must:

+- add the upsert registration action to the `auto_confirmation_actions` list, as well as the password reset action
+- ensure that the registration action sets the `hashed_password` to `nil`.

 #### Opt-out